LTUC/amman-dotnet-401d2/curriculum/class-12/facilitator/FACILITATOR.md

 3. Select API Controller with actions, using Entity Framework.
 4. Select one of the entities for your model class
 5. Select the DbContext you just created
-6. Keep the defualt name the same
+6. Keep the default name the same
 7. See the new controller get made and review what was scaffolded.
 8. Confirm functionality through Postman

 ## Lab Notes

-- This is the initial implementaiton of Async Inn project.
+- This is the initial implementation of Async Inn project.
 Today, they will start the code application and start building out the models with a very basic database.

 ## What might students struggle with today?